 Also: Will Pete Maverick break the rules but come out on top?
 Top Gun: Maverick is scheduled to hit theaters in June.
 Paramount Pictures dropped its second trailer for the film on Monday.
 Enjoy!

 You’ve reached the Defense One Global Business Brief by Marcus Weisgerber.
-Greetings from Austin, where I’ve been eating too much BBQ.
+A quick programming note: No Global Business Brief on Dec.
+26 or Jan.
+2. We’ll be back on Jan.
+9. Wishing you and yours a happy holiday season!
 Send along your tips and feedback to firstname.lastname@example.org or @MarcusReports.
 Check out the Global Business Brief archive here, and tell your friends to subscribe!

 From Defense One

 US Military Should Deepen Its Use of Deception, Pacific Air Forces General Says // Marcus Weisgerber